Skip to content

 2. Hare and Tortoise/ Floyd’s cycle detection algorithm

-using this method we set a flag to value true for each node that visited the first time. and if we visit the node again that has a flag set to value true then the list has a loop and if not then the list has not any cycle or loop.
+Using this method, we set a flag to a value of true for each node that is visited for the first time.
+And if we visit the node again that has a flag set to true, then the list has a loop, and if not, then the list has no cycle or loop.
+But using this method, we need to update the whole list, which is why we don’t use this method to find a loop in the list.

-instead, we use the hare and tortoise algorithm to find the cycle in the list.
+Instead, we use the hare and tortoise algorithm to find the cycle in the list.

-this algorithm is also called Floyd’s cycle detection algorithm. in this algorithm, we use two reference tortoises and a hare. in the beginning, both reference hare and tortoise are set to the first node of the linked list.
+This algorithm is also called Floyd’s cycle detection algorithm.
+In this algorithm, we use two reference tortoises and a hare.
+In the beginning, both reference hare and tortoise are set to the first node of the linked list.

-let’s understand the algorithm with an example
+Let’s understand the algorithm with an example

-so first we set two references hare and tortoise and at the beginning of the iteration, we set both references to the first node of the list.
+So first we set two references, hare and tortoise, and at the beginning of the iteration, we set both references to the first node of the list.

-as we know the tortoise reference visits one node at a time and the hare reference visits two nodes at a time.
+As we know, the tortoise reference visits one node at a time, and the hare reference visits two nodes at a time.

-so now both the reference meets at the same node then the list has a cycle.
+So now both the reference meets at the same node, then the list has a cycle.

 def has_cycle(self):